StuartJO/plotSurfaceROIBoundary/README.md

 ## Examples of types of plots

-The simplist way is to just plot some data for each ROI and use this code to highlight the boundaries/borders of each ROI
+The simplist way is to just plot some data for each ROI and use this code to highlight the boundaries/borders of each ROI:

 <img src="./figures/Example1.png" width="100%">